Mannix233/MiaoMarkdown/android-md-print/README.md

-# Miao Markdown Android
+# Miao Markdown

 English | [中文](#中文)

-An Android Markdown printing app for an old Paperang P1.
+An Android Markdown printing tool for an old Paperang P1.

-This project mainly exists to keep my old P1 useful for Markdown notes.
-It is not an official app and is not intended to support every newer Paperang model.
+P1 is an early pocket thermal printer.
+Paperang has many newer models now; this project mainly exists to keep my old P1 useful with an Android phone.
+It is not an official app and not a universal Paperang client.

 ## Features

-- Markdown editing and preview.
+- Edit Markdown on Android.
-- Print to a paired P1.
+- Preview the print layout.
-- Adjustable font size, density, and post-print feed.
+- Connect to a paired P1 and print.
-- Tables are laid out specifically for thermal paper.
+- Adjust font size, density, and post-print feed.
-- Editor shortcuts for common Markdown symbols.
+- Print tables with a layout tuned for narrow thermal paper.

 ## Markdown

-The goal is to support everyday Typora-style notes:
+Currently covered:

 - Headings, paragraphs, bold, italic, strikethrough
 - Lists, task lists, quotes